chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## Best Practices

-Elements in this section describe prefered implementation to be consistent with existing imeplementation or .
+Elements in this section describe prefered implementation to be consistent with existing imeplementation or better methods of implementation.

-`TODO: Describe best practices`

 ### URI Structure